zulip/zulip/docs/testing/testing-with-casper.md

     code to wait for the right events.
-Before essentially every action you take on the page, you'll want to use `waitUntilVisible`, `waitWhileVisible`, or a similar function to make sure the page or elemant is ready before you interact with it.
+Before essentially every action you take on the page, you'll want to use `waitUntilVisible`, `waitWhileVisible`, or a similar function to make sure the page or element is ready before you interact with it.
 For instance, if you want to click a button that you can select via `#btn-submit`, and then check that it causes `success-elt` to appear, you'll want to write something like: